cfpb/hmda-frontend/README.md

 ##### Configure the UI

-If you will be testing against an Institution that is not the default, you can configure this via a `REACT_APP_*` variable:
+If you will be testing against an Institution that is not the default, you can configure this via a `VITE_*` variable:
 ```
-REACT_APP_LEIS=INSTITUTION1,INSTITUTION2
+VITE_LEIS=INSTITUTION1,INSTITUTION2
 ```

 Second, you will need to bypass Frontend authentication.
 This is most easily done by running the Frontend the way we do in a Continuous Integration environment: